Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 42. **Unsuccessful pre-active Project history is retained and reopenable.** If the same Award resumes after `Not Proceeded`, the same Project is reopened with the same identity and prior Setup history.
 Setup information is not copied into a separate archive or deleted; archival presentation is a view/access state over retained history.

-43. **`Project Created` is an event, not a lifecycle state.** A Project immediately receives the lifecycle state implied by its business facts and applicable Authorizing Basis.
+43. **`Project Created` is an event, not a lifecycle state.** A Project immediately receives the lifecycle state implied by its business facts and whether the applicable Authorizing Basis Requirement is satisfied.

+44. **Project End Date, Pending Closure and Closed are distinct semantics.** `Period Ended` is a derived fact, not a persistent lifecycle state.
+Factual early completion of works does not change the lifecycle by itself; without an effective End-Date change or formal Termination, the Project remains `Active` until its official End Date.

+45. **Closure eligibility is rule-driven.** Only Closure-Blocking Conditions prevent `Closed`; long-term Post-Closure Obligations may outlive Project closure.

+46. **Business purpose and financial attribution are independent.** A post-period expense may remain related to the original Project / Obligation while using another authorized Funding Source / Funding Code.

+47. **Termination is a causal early-cessation event followed by Closure, not a terminal alternative to `Closed`.**

+48. **Correctly Closed Projects do not reopen for Audit / Post-Closure activity; erroneous Closure may be corrected through Head-of-Post-Award Reopen with mandatory Reason and preserved history.**

+49. **Application lifecycle is separate from Pre-Award administrative checking/support, external submission, scientific evaluation and Award handover.**

+50. **Object responsibility duration is a first-class process-analytics fact.** Responsibility time and waiting time must be measurable without being misrepresented as actual employee effort hours.

+51. **Grant-funded research and Research Contract routes are different business patterns and must not be forced through one universal Grant Application / Funding Agreement lifecycle.**

+52. **Agreement Type, agreement obligations, conditional effect, Post-Award relevance and authorizing effect are independent dimensions.**

+53. **Authorizing Basis Requirement may be composite and is satisfied by one or more applicable official instruments.**

+54. **Variable business policy uses a versioned configurable Business Policy / Rule framework with applicability, conditions, outcomes, explanation and explicit overrideability.**

+55. **NURA ERP master architecture includes a distinct Solution Architecture layer between Information Architecture and Enterprise Architecture.**

 ---